-The Falmouth Public Schools is engaged in remote learning to support students’ continuity of learning.
-This process includes use of new and varied tools to support telecommunications, including video conferencing.
+Across the three models (i.e., fully in-person, hybrid, or fully remote), the Falmouth Public Schools engages in blended learning to support students continued academic growth.
+Scaling use of blended learning strategies relies on use of varied tools to support student engagement, including teleconferencing (e.g., use of Zoom and GoogleHangouts).
 As is the Clipper way, we must continue to respect the privacy and intellectual property rights of our school community – our educators and our students.

-By agreeing to participate in remote learning, students must agree that they cannot save, record (video or audio), share, or post material or any photos from virtual sessions.
-Massachusetts has a two-way consent law, meaning both parties need to understand that audio/video is being recorded.
-Educators must ensure that parents/guardians understand that they/their children are not to record or screenshot to protect student privacy/confidentiality and prevent cyberbullying.
+By participating in blended learning through teleconferencing, students must agree that they cannot save, record (video or audio), share, or post material or any photos from virtual sessions.
+Massachusetts has a two-way consent law, meaning both parties need to understand when audio/video is being recorded.
+Parents/Guardians are notified through the publication of the student/parent/guardian handbook.
+By signing that they have reviewed and understand the contents of the handbook, students and their parents/guardians acknowledge that they/their children are not to capture, record, or screenshot in order to protect student privacy/confidentiality and prevent cyberbullying.

-The rules in school apply to remote learning experiences.
-Students must treat each other with respect during remote interactions and must obey school rules.
-If students or their parents/guardians do not agree to these rules, they must disconnect from the session and contact their teacher to receive an alternative learning plan.
+The policies for in-person schooling apply to remote learning experiences.
+Students must treat each other with respect during remote interactions and obey school policies.
+If students or their parents/guardians do not agree to these policies, they must disconnect from the session and contact their teacher to receive an alternative learning plan.

-Ultimately, our educators’ interactions and connections with our students are essential, and, in trying times like these, these interactions and connections are increasingly critical.
+Ultimately, our educators’ interactions and connections with our students are essential to sustained engagement in teaching and learning.

-- Prior to beginning your first small group or classroom session or whenever a new student joins your virtual platform, please read the following disclaimer:
+Prior to beginning the first individual, small group, or classroom session or whenever a new student joins a virtual platform, teachers are asked to read the following disclaimer:

-- If you do record, the intent should be to replay for students, and all recordings must be saved in your GoogleDrive.
+- The intent of recording lessons is to make them available for students to replay for reinforcement of learning.
+All recordings must be saved in the teacher’s GoogleDrive, GoogleClassroom, and/or Schoology account.
 Directions for how to embed videos, including these recordings, into both Schoology (adding video, adding screencasts) and GoogleClassroom (adding video, adding screencasts) are available by clicking these links.
 Please also know that recordings that include students’ voices and images become a part of students’ school records.

-- Microphones can pick up all surrounding noise just as cameras can pick up images of all actions in the surrounding areas.
-Please provide guidance to students and families about thoughtful surroundings during group telecommunications interactions.
+- Students and Educators alike should note that microphones can pick up all surrounding noise just as cameras can pick up images of all actions in the surrounding areas.

 Maintaining Relationships & Instruction